Invariant Descriptors of Motion and Force Trajectories for Interpreting Object Manipulation Tasks in Contact: Invariant descriptor for screw trajectories

 \subsection{Definition of invariants}

 The screw invariants are based on a generalization of \textit{screw theory} for rigid-body kinematics and statics.
-In 1900, Ball \cite{ball1900treatise} published a complete \textit{theory of screws} based on the theorems of Chasles and Poinsot. \textit{Chasles' theorem} states that the most general motion of a rigid body can always be referred to as a rotation and translation along an axis in space. \textit{Poinsot's theorem} is the dual to Chasles' theorem and it states that all forces and moments acting upon a rigid body can always be replaced by a single force and moment along an axis in space.
-This duality allows us to calculate the screw invariants of a wrench trajectory similarly to how it was done for a twist trajectory in \cite{DeSchutter2010}.
+In 1900, Ball \cite{ball1900treatise} published a complete \textit{theory of screws} based on the theorems of Chasles and Poinsot. \textit{Chasles' theorem} states that any rigid-body displacement can always be represented as a rotation and translation along an axis in space. \textit{Poinsot's theorem} is the dual to Chasles' theorem and it states that all forces and moments acting upon a rigid body can always be replaced by a single force and moment along an axis in space.
+This duality allows us to calculate the screw invariants of a wrench trajectory similar to how it was done for a twist trajectory in \cite{DeSchutter2010}.
 Hence, $\screw{s}$ can represent either a twist $\screw{t}$ or a wrench $\screw{w}$.
 In screw theory, the \textit{screw axis} refers to the axis along which the twist or wrench can be expressed \cite{featherstone2014rigid}, but commonly it is also referred to as the \textit{instantaneous screw axis} (ISA) to highlight its instantaneous nature.

 The screw invariants are expressed in a local moving frame, referred to as the \textit{Instantaneous Screw Axis frame} (ISA frame), which is constructed as follows.
 The orientation of the ISA frame is completely determined by $\vect{a}$, the direction part of the screw, i.e. $\vect{\omega}$ for a twist and $\vect{f}$ for a wrench.
 Hence, this orientation, represented by the rotation matrix $\matmf{R}$, is calculated in a similar way as the FS frame using \eqref{eq:tnb} after replacing $\vect{c}$ by $\vect{a}$.
+Now, the tangent $\vect{e}_t$ is along the ISA, while the binormal $\vect{e}_b$ is in the direction in which the ISA is instantaneously rotating.

 On the other hand, the origin of the ISA frame $\vectmf{p}$ is defined as the point on the ISA about which the ISA is instantaneously rotating.
 An analytic procedure to derive this origin was proposed in \cite{DeSchutter2010}.
-We summarize it here as a two-step procedure, illustrate it schematically in Fig.~\ref{fig:screw}, and refer to \cite{DeSchutter2010} for more detail.
+We summarize it here as a two-step procedure, illustrate it schematically in Fig.~\ref{fig:screw_b}, and refer to \cite{DeSchutter2010} for more detail.

 First, the point $\vectmf{p}_\perp$ on the ISA closest to the origin of the reference frame is determined:

 Second, the parallel displacement $\widetilde{p}_\parallel$ along the ISA (from $\vectmf{p}_\perp$ to $\vectmf{p}$ ) is defined \cite{DeSchutter2010}: